jphillips03/floor-planner/README.md

 * JavaFX version 17.0.9
 * JOGL version 2.5.0

+> NOTE: This application was developed and tested on RHEL 9, and as such I've only included native JOGL files needed for linux.
+I do not expect this application to work as is on Windows or Mac since I have not included the native JOGL files needed for those operating systems.

 ### Optional Software

 I utilize [SDKMAN!](https://sdkman.io) in my development environment for managing different versions of SDKs.
 I have included a `.sdkmanrc` file in the repo, so if you have SDKMAN! installed and have Java version 17.0.9-oracle installed, then you can run `sdk env` at the root of the application to initialize the correct Java version for the app (assuming this is not the default version of Java you are using in your environment).